 Where once it was very possible to obtain all the financing for a film based only on a script, director, and a couple of stars, there are now shortfalls between what a film will cost to produce and what it is able to accumulate in minimum guarantees.
 “Gap financing” emerged to bridge that difference.With gap financing, banks provide a loan of between 10%-20% of a film’s budget against the value of all the distribution markets that remain unsold.
 An experienced sales agent is engaged to provide an estimate of what those territories could cumulatively be worth.
 The bank will typically lend half of that projected total and demand that at least two pre-sales are 4 already in place as a measure of a project’s viability.
 In return for its financing, the bank will be senior in the capital structure, receiving all income until its principal and accrued interest are fully recovered.
 (Source: https://filmonomics.slated.com)

 Deferred Payment and Profit Participation

-The need for financing is of course based on the budget, so if there is a possibility to lower any cost by allowing cast, crew and subcontractors (camera rentals, post production services, transportation, etc.), to invest part of their fees in the movie, in exchange for a larger deferred payment and/or some sort of profit participation, a large part of financing can be solved this way.
+The need for financing is, of course, based on the budget, so if there is a possibility to lower any cost by allowing cast, crew and subcontractors (camera rentals, post production services, transportation, etc.), to invest part of their fees in the movie, in exchange for a larger deferred payment and/or some sort of profit participation, a large part of financing can be secured this way.
 This is why deferred payment and profit participation is one of the most likely sources of financing, at least for new producers.